 - fee of £30 (either cheque payable to Law Society of Scotland or a covering note detailing the best number for the Society to contact you on to collect card payment)

-- Original document not submitted (the Society cannot accept a copy)
+- Original document not submitted (we cannot accept copies)

 - Tippex cannot be used anywhere on the contract, if so, this will be returned to the trainee and a fresh contract will be required

 - On page two of the contract, please include your employer's name and address and your own name and address.
 We are unable to register your contract without these details in full

 Once you have completed your contract, please send to;

 LP-1 DX 1